dougeby/IntuneDocs/InTuneDocs/DeployUse/update-apps-using-microsoft-intune.md

 # required metadata

 title: Update apps | Microsoft Intune
-description: Use the information in this topic to understand how you can update apps when a new version is required.
+description: Use the information in this topic to understand how to update apps when a new version is required.
 keywords:
 author: robstackmsft
 manager: angrobe